Super HxEros: Main

 A second year high school student who lives in Saitama.
-He joined HxEros at the recommendation of his uncle after his childhood friend, Kirara Hoshino, was attacked by a Censor Bug when they were children.
-Despite the rift between them following the Censor Bug attack, he continues to have feelings for her.
+He joined HxEros at the recommendation of his uncle after his childhood friend, Kirara Hoshino, was attacked by a Kiseichuu when they were children.
+Despite the rift between them following the Kiseichuu attack, he continues to have feelings for her.
 At the end of the series, he confesses to Kirara and they become a couple.